I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 Ottawa is located on the banks of the Ottawa, Rideau and Gatineau Rivers.

 Ottawa is the seventh coldest capital in the world.
-Others that are colder include in order of coldest first are Ulaan-Baatar in Mongolia, Astana in Kazakhastan, Moscow, Russia, Helsinki in Finland, Reykjavik, Iceland and Tallinn in Estonia.
+Others that are colder include in order of coldest first are Ulaan-Baatar in Mongolia, Astana in Kazakhastan, Moscow, Helsinki in Finland, Reykjavik, Iceland and Tallinn in Estonia.

 The hottest day on record in Ottawa was 37.8 °C (100 °F) though humidex readings often go above 40°C.